 Digital Media Research + Innovation Institute (DMRII)

-OCAD U is fortunate to have been a recipient of the Federal Economic Development Agency for Southern Ontario (FedDev Ontario) ARC fund.
+OCAD University is a recipient of the Federal Economic Development Agency for Southern Ontario (FedDev Ontario) ARC fund.
 This funding has contributed to applied research and commercialization projects.
 Please visit our FedDev projects here.

 Ambient Experience Lab

-The Ambient Experience Lab, established in December 2010 under the directorship of Professor Job Rutgers, has been functioning as a centre for various research projects undertaken with partners.
+The Ambient Experience Lab, established in December 2010 under the directorship of Professor Job Rutgers, functions as a centre for various research projects undertaken with partners.

 Ambient experience design is based on a deep understanding of the values, needs and cultures of end users and integrates ambient technologies (image, light, technology, scent, sound) into architectural environments.
 Currently, architects and planners use different methods to define and detail the required program of space and functionality.
 Some architects use 3D visualizations to define the optimal flow of people and goods in public places such as train stations, offices and the like.
 Although these tools are efficient and inspirational and often lead to interesting new architecture, they lack the integration of more subjective “data” on people’s experiences and emotions; their observations or information related to their cultural backgrounds.